-Any person who acquires shares of the Company and becomes member of the Company after dispatch of the Notice and holding shares as on the cut -off date i.e. 30th June, 2017 may obtain the login Id and password by sending a request at email@example.com and firstname.lastname@example.org.
-Shareholders who are already registered with CDSL for remote e-voting can use their exiting user ID and password for casting their vote.
+Any person who acquires shares of the Company and becomes member of the Company after dispatch of the Notice and holding shares as on the cut -off date i.e. 03rd July, 2018 may obtain the login Id and password by sending a request at firstname.lastname@example.org and email@example.com.
+Shareholders who are already registered with CDSL for remote e-voting can use their existing user ID and password for casting their vote.

-The facility for voting by polling paper shall be made available at the meeting and shareholders attending the meeting who have not casted their vote by remote e-voting or postal ballot shall be able to exercise their voting right at the meeting.
+The facility for voting by polling paper shall be made available at the meeting and shareholders attending the meeting who have not casted their vote by remote e-voting shall be able to exercise their voting right at the meeting.

 Persons whose names are recorded in the register of members as on cut-off date i.e. as on 03rd July, 2018 only shall be entitled to avail the facility of remote e-voting as well as voting in the AGM.